andreareds/NLPWeek_Offensive_language/README.md

-# NLP Week -  Offensive language in Social Media
+# NLP Week -  Offensive Language in Social Media
-Offensive language in social media

 This project is based on SemEval-2019 Task 6: Identifying and Categorizing Offensive Language in Social Media.
 The project focuses on subtasks A and B. In